-This is a very common attack that can be checked via the /var/log/ngcp/kamailio-proxy.log file.
-There will be INVITE/REGISTER messages coming in with strange usernames.
-Attackers are trying to spoof/guess subscriber's credentials, which allow them to call out.
+This is a very common attack you can easily detect checking your /var/log/ngcp/kamailio-proxy.log.
+You will see INVITE/REGISTER messages coming in with strange usernames.
+Attackers is trying to spoof/guess subscriber's credentials, which allow them to call out.
 The very first protection against these attacks is: ALWAYS USE STRONG PASSWORD.
-Nevertheless, Sipwise C5 allows you to detect and block such attacks quite easily by configuring the following parameters in /etc/ngcp-config/config.yml file:
+Nevertheless Sipwise C5 allows you to detect and block such attacks quite easily, by configuring the following /etc/ngcp-config/config.yml section: